 The NEEMO consortium carries out the monitoring activities for the LIFE Programme, under contract to the European Commission and its Executive Agency for SMEs (EASME).
 My role in this contract is to act as technical expert to monitor LIFE Nature projects in the Benelux.

-The focus of my work is on monitoring a number of ‘traditional’ nature projects in the Benelux, focusing on a specific natural area and with a concrete plan of actions to restore selected species and habitats.
+The focus of my work is on monitoring a number of ‘traditional’ nature projects, focusing on a specific natural area and with a concrete plan of actions to restore selected species and habitats.
 In addition, I monitor ‘integrated projects’.
-These are nation-wide strategic programmes that have been designed to give a strong impetus to stepping up the implementation of Natura 2000.
+These are large-scale strategic programmes that have been designed to give a strong impetus to stepping up the implementation of Natura 2000.
 This is urgently needed because biodiversity in Europe is in general terms still in decline, as is demonstrated among others by the European Environment Agency’s State of Nature report.
 The integrated projects also look at wider benefits of conservation, for example in connection with flood prevention or water purification.
 Given their strategic nature they focus more on abstract processes, such as governance, stakeholder engagement, and communication.

 Apart from project monitoring I am NEEMO’s central contact point on ecosystem services and green infrastructure, I contribute to publications and presentations.
 For example, I was editor of the report ‘Bringing nature back through LIFE‘, in the sideline of which I was interviewed for the Green European Journal.
 Furthermore, I facilitate meetings, such as the session on the LIFE Programme at the EU Green Week 2020.